WiLL75G/soc-day19-soc-job-search-resources/README.md

 [resources/certification_roadmap.md](resources/certification_roadmap.md)

-Phased by career stage rather than listed by prestige.
+Sequenced by hiring priority rather than listed by prestige.

-Phase 1, foundation, Year 1: Network+ and Security+.
+Year 1, get hired: Security+, TryHackMe SOC Level 1, Blue Team Labs Online, Network+ optional.

-Phase 2, SOC specific, Year 1 to 2: CySA+, TryHackMe SOC Level 1, Blue Team Labs Online.
+Year 1 to 2, grow in role: CySA+, Splunk Core or SC-200.

-Phase 3, advanced, Year 2 to 3: Splunk Core Certified, SC-200, SANS GIAC GSEC.
+Year 2 to 3, level up: SANS GIAC GSEC.

 Each entry carries cost, prep time, and free study resources.

 What matters most:

 Security+ is the filter.
-It appears in more SOC postings than anything else, and its real function is getting past the screen rather than teaching you the job.
+For this roadmap, it is the first certification priority.
+It will not teach you the SOC job, but it can help get the application through an initial screen.

 TryHackMe SOC Level 1 gives you something to say.
 A cert proves you studied.
 A completed path gives you a story about doing.